Impact Of Substance Use Disorders On Families And Children Of Addicts

 People currently experiencing dependency on drugs or alcohol may risk losing their homes, children, and support systems, which can cause a painful cycle that can lead to a lower quality of life.

 Although the effects listed above are generally known to be potential effects of current, ongoing addiction, there may be less attention given to the effects of light, sporadic, or historic substance use and its potential impacts on children.
-Even in families where a substance use disorder has not been diagnosed or is not present, children may be impacted by a caregiver's usage.
+Even in families where a substance use disorder has not been diagnosed or is not present, children of addicted parents may be impacted by their caregiver's usage.

 Substance use vs. substance abuse